TogunOyinade/Customer_Segmentation_for_Subscription_Service_Analysis/README.md

 - Focus on improving retention strategies for customers at high risk of early cancellation.
 - Target marketing campaigns based on popular regions and subscription types.
 - Consider incentives for long-term subscribers to increase average subscription duration.
+- Survey should be conducted to know why most subscription was canceled.

+THANK YOU.